Best Wood Glue

 Epoxy

-Epoxy is a two-part adhesives which is known for its high strength.
+Epoxy is a two-part adhesive that is known for its high strength.
 It is also known for its gap-filling capability, something that most other glues struggle with.
 Conversely, you won’t get a very strong joint using epoxy, when the parts fit tightly together, with minimal gap.

 Epoxy is highly waterproof, making it excellent for marine applications or other places where the project will be exposed to a lot of water.
-When used as a finish, epoxy coated wood projects can withstand being submerged in water for a prolonged period of time, just as long as there are no gaps or pinholes in the finish.
+When used as a finish, epoxy-coated wood projects can withstand being submerged in water for a prolonged period, just as long as there are no gaps or pinholes in the finish.
 It also works very well for a high-build finish, because of the high solids content in the adhesive.

 Cyanoacrylate glues, more commonly known by the trade name “super glue” are a thin-bodied, very hard adhesive, which sets almost instantly.
 This makes it extremely useful for gluing small parts together, especially in cases where it might be difficult to clamp the pieces while the glue sets.
 This makes it ideal for model building, but it is also used for making wood-bodied instruments, such as guitars.